UNINETTSigma2/documentation/jobs/jobtypes.md

 - **preproc**: Short, 1-node jobs for things like preprocessing and postprocessing, that don't need many cpus.
 - **devel**: Short jobs, meant for quick development and testing.
-They get higher priority to start sooner, but can only use upt 10 nodes in total.
+They get higher priority to start sooner, but can only use upto 10 nodes in total.
 - **optimist**: Low priority jobs that can start whenever there are free resources, but will be requeued when other jobs need the resources.
 Meant for jobs that use checkpointing.